-A printer with a sturdy aluminum frame and a big build volume for under $300?
-Looks like Chinese manufacturer TronXY has a potential bestseller.
+Theis a 3D printer with a sturdy aluminum frame and a big build volume for around $300?
+Looks like a potential bestseller.
 But is it really worth buying?
-Read more in this TronXY X5S: Review the facts article.
+Read more in this Tronxy X5S: Review the facts article.

 The most obvious feature of the machine is its size.
 A 3D printer that offers a build volume of 330 x 330 x 400mm for under $300 sounds like a very good deal – but is it really?